SUBMISSION OF MANUSCRIPTS

 Use only standard abbreviations.
 Avoid abbreviations in the title and abstract.
 The full term which an abbreviation stands for should precede its first use in the text unless it is a standard unit of measurement.

 3. Submitting an Article.
 Public Offer.
 Article Processing Charges (APC) online: to make a submission, select Click Here link to proceed to the first step of the submission process.
 Article Processing Charges (APC): Authors should understand that there are many occurring expenses per journal page associated with manuscript processing, proofreading, production, annual fee (Crossref), web-hosting, and archiving.
-There are NO submission fees; however, should your manuscript be accepted, there will be a one-time fee (APC) of 170 USD per article.
+There are NO submission fees; however, should your manuscript be accepted, there will be a one-time fee (APC) of 170 USD (for the authors with affiliation in low-income countries); 270 USD (other countries) per article.
 This fee includes orchestrating the vetting, editing and archiving of manuscripts.
 Fee also includes typesetting of tables, figures, and/or appendices.
 No fee can be paid prior to the final positive decision of the reviewers and the editor in charge, regarding the article proposed to be evaluated in order to be published.